Oriolrt/SIDTD_Dataset/SIDTD/models/explore/README.md

 #### b.
 Train, validation and test split

-You must create three different files splitted as you wish.
+You must create three different files splitted as you wish with the following names: 'train_split_{DATASET_NAME}.csv', 'val_split_{DATASET_NAME}.csv' and 'test_split_{DATASET_NAME}.csv'.
 For each three CSVs, the image paths are stored in a column named 'image_path'.
 The labels are stored in the column 'label_name', 'reals' stands for the real documents and 'fakes' stands for the falsified documents.
 Another column must be created called 'label', where 0 corresponds to 'reals' and 1 corresponds to 'fakes'.
+The files should be saved in the following path: 'SIDTD/models/explore/split_normal/{DATASET_NAME}/'.

 ### 3. Model training